openvinotoolkit/model_server/docs/ovms_onnx_example.md

-## Prediction Use Case Example with an ONNX Model
+# Prediction Use Case Example with an ONNX Model

-Similar steps like in [quick start](ovms_quickstart.md) with IR model format can be executed also for ONNX model.
-Just the model files should be swapped.
+Steps are similar to [quick start](ovms_quickstart.md) guide with IR model format.
+Model Server accepts ONNX models as well with no differences in versioning.
+Locate ONNX model file in separate model version directory.
 Below is a complete functional use case using python 3.6 or higher.

 Download the model: